tsayen/dom-to-image/README.md

 A data URL for a placeholder image that will be used when fetching an image fails.
 Defaults to undefined and will throw an error on failed images

+#### skipFonts

+Whether to skip downloading and embedding fonts.
+This should not be used if you use icon fonts or other fonts you need to show in the image.
+Defaults to false.

 ## Browsers

 It's tested on latest Chrome and Firefox (49 and 45 respectively at the time